-The interface consists of a single item of data named “attitude”, which is a quaternion computed by the star tracker.
+The interface contains an item of data named “attitude”, which is a quaternion computed by the star tracker.
 The actual star tracker produces much more data in this interface, but for this presentation, the interface is simplified.

-The component type in Figure 27 provides the HYDRA_DAS interface that is required by the DVS protocol layer.
+The component type in Figure 5-11 provides the HYDRA_DAS interface that is required by the DVS protocol layer.
 This DAS layer requires the subnetwork interface of the star tracker, which is a form of memory access service.
 The subnetwork protocol layer will be discussed later.